Live TV meets interactive mobile engagement

-A real-time, hybrid web-powered experience that connected Univision viewers to interactive content and brand offers — all from their phones.
+I provided graphic and interface design as well as web development support for a real-time, hybrid web-enhanced experience that connected Univision viewers to interactive content and brand offers —— all from their phones.

 Dual Impact